-- 60. As noted above, the application proposes to rezone the lands from 'Agricultural General' (AG) and 'Environmental Protection' (EP) zones in the Town of Innisfil Zoning By-law 054-04 to 'Neighbourhood Residential' (R5) and 'Environmental Protection' (EP) in accordance with the provisions and standards of the City's Comprehensive Zoning By-law 2009-141, as amended, as described and illustrated in Appendix "A" attached to Staff Report DEV032-24. - 61.
-The 'Neighbourhood Residential' (R5) zone will permit the proposed single detached dwellings and stormwater management facilities. - 62.
-The 'Environmental Protection' (EP) zone will apply to the natural heritage lands and associated buffers. - 63.
-The applicant is not requesting any special provisions and intends to develop the property in accordance with the standards and requirements of Zoning By-law 2009-141.
+60. As noted above, the application proposes to rezone the lands from 'Agricultural General' (AG) and 'Environmental Protection' (EP) zones in the Town of Innisfil Zoning By-law 054-04 to 'Neighbourhood Residential' (R5), 'Neighbourhood Multiple Residential' (RM3), and 'Environmental Protection' (EP) in accordance with the provisions and standards of the City's Comprehensive Zoning By-law 2009-141, as amended, as described and illustrated in Appendix "A" attached to Staff Report DEV031-24.

+- 61. The 'Neighbourhood Residential' (R5) zone will permit the proposed single detached dwellings and stormwater management facilities. - 62.
+The 'Multiple Residential' (RM3) zone will permit the street townhouses and back-to-back townhomes. - 63.
+The 'Environmental Protection' (EP) zone will apply to the natural heritage lands and associated buffers - The applicant is not requesting any special provisions and intends to develop the property in accordance with the standards and requirements of Zoning By-law 2009-141.